kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 The OIDC token contains the following claims that can be used to identify the workflow that triggered the build pipeline.
 These include:

-Sure, here's how you can format the selected text as an unordered list in Markdown, with the words before the colon surrounded by backticks:

 <!-- markdown-link-check-disable -->

 - `iss`: The issuer of the token.
 This is always https://token.actions.githubusercontent.com. <!-- markdown-link-check-enable-->